inho115/Cascading-Menu-System/README.md

 - I/O Objects (ostream, istream, filestream)
 - Arrays
 # Program Operation
-To reduce a repetitiveness, this demonstration will be displaying only option one, two, three, four, and five.<br /><br />
+To reduce a repetitiveness, this demonstration will be displaying only option one, two, three, four, and five.<br />
-This system displays number of options for a user to select at start screen.<br />To access these options, the user must enter a desired file name as an input.<br /><br />
+This system displays number of options for a user to select at start screen.<br />To access these options, the user must enter a desired file name as an input.
 ## Loading Screen
 ![loading](https://user-images.githubusercontent.com/97544886/176253815-b6ddbf95-96d0-4851-918b-202c010000a0.JPG)<br /><br />
 The system loads a file inforamtion based on a preset rule created by using delimiters.<br />